elBukkit/MagicPlugin/Magic/MIGRATION.md

  - MusicSpell deleted, use MusicAction instead
  - BlockPhysics integration removed
  - sp_multiplier wand/class property changed to earn_multiplier
- - All buy shops converted to use the new Shop action.
-If you have customized shops and are having issues, you may need to update configs or just change it back to ItemShop.
+ - All buy and sell shops converted to use the new Shop action.
+   If you have customized shops and are having issues, you may need to update configs or just change it back to ItemShop, but I'm hoping everything translates seamlessly.

 ## 7.4